Rasheed Sulaimon

-Rasheed Wesley Daranijo Sulaimon (born March 9, 1994) is an American-Nigerian professional basketball player for KK Budućnost of the ABA League.
+Rasheed Wesley Daranijo Sulaimon (born March 9, 1994) is an American-Nigerian professional basketball player for Çayırova Belediyespor of the Basketbol Süper Ligi (BSL).
 He was selected as a McDonald's All-American as well as a Jordan Brand Classic All-American in 2012.
-He was the primary reserve off the bench for the Duke Blue Devils men's basketball team during the 2014–15 season before being dismissed from the team on January 29, 2015.
+He played college basketball for the Duke Blue Devils men's basketball team before being dismissed from the team on January 29, 2015.
 He subsequently transferred to Maryland for his senior season.

 College recruitment

-Receiving offers from many colleges around the country, including North Carolina, Arizona, Baylor, Texas and Texas A&M, Sulaimon committed to Duke on February 10, 2011, during an unofficial visit, signing a National Letter of Intent on November 9, 2011.
+Sulaimon played high school basketball at Strake Jesuit College Prep in Houston, TX and was one of the top ranked recruits nationally.
+Receiving offers from many top colleges around the country, including North Carolina, Arizona, Baylor, Texas and Texas A&M, Sulaimon committed to Duke on February 10, 2011, during an unofficial visit, signing a National Letter of Intent on November 9, 2011.